 What geographic and lifestyle diversity should new BC residents understand?

 British Columbia’s geographic diversity means where you live within the province defines your daily experience more dramatically than in almost any other province.
-Metro Vancouver (Lower Mainland and Fraser Valley): Canada’s warmest major city; among the most expensive housing markets in North America; world-class mountain, ocean, and urban access within a 90-minute radius; 150+ centimetres of rain per year in Vancouver (but mild temperatures).
-The Okanagan (Kelowna, Vernon, Penticton): Canada’s only true desert climate; wine region; growing tech sector; housing significantly more affordable than Vancouver.
-Victoria (Vancouver Island): smallest provincial capital in Canada; mild year-round climate; strong tourist and retirement sector; BC government employment anchor.
+Metro Vancouver (Lower Mainland and Fraser Valley): Canada’s warmest major city; among the most expensive housing markets in North America; mountains, ocean, and city all within a 90-minute drive; around 1,200 millimetres of rain a year at the airport and more downtown, though the temperatures stay mild.
+The Okanagan (Kelowna, Vernon, Penticton): Canada’s only semi-arid desert; wine country; a growing tech sector; housing far more affordable than Vancouver.
+Victoria (Vancouver Island): a compact provincial capital with Canada’s mildest year-round climate; strong tourist and retirement sector; BC government employment anchor.
 Northern BC (Prince George, Fort St. James): resource industry employment; dramatic wilderness access; significantly lower housing costs; climate with genuine winters.
 BC’s SkyTrain network is expanding in Metro Vancouver — housing proximity to transit corridors increasingly determines commute practicality in the Lower Mainland.